cloudflare/cloudflare-docs/content/pages/configuration/branch-build-controls.md

 title: Branch build controls
 ---

 # Branch build controls

 When connected to your git source, Pages allows you to control which environments and branches you would like to automatically build.
 By default, Pages will trigger a build any time you commit to either your production or preview environment.
 However, with branch build controls, you can configure automatic deployments to suit your preference on a per project basis.

 ## Skip builds

 Without any configuration required, you can choose to skip a build and deployment on an adhoc basis.
 By adding the `[CI Skip]`, `[CI-Skip]`, `[Skip CI]`, `[Skip-CI]` or `[CF-Pages-Skip]` flag as a prefix in your commit message, Pages will omit that build/deployment.
 The prefixes are case insensitive.

 However, if you would like to configure your project’s settings for automatic deployments without having to use CI Skip, go to your Pages project > **Settings** > **Build & deployments** and select the configuration option for either the production deployment or the preview deployment.

 ## Production branch control

+{{<Aside type="warning" header="Direct Upload">}}

+{{<render file="_prod-branch-update.md" productFolder="/pages/">}}

+{{</Aside>}}

 To configure deployment options, go to your Pages project > **Settings** > **Builds & deployments** > **Configure Production deployments**.
 Pages will default to setting your production environment to the branch you first push, but you can set your production to another branch if you choose.

 You can also enable or disable automatic deployment behavior on the production branch by checking the **Enable automatic production branch deployments** box.
 You must save your settings in order for the new production branch controls to take effect.

 ![Configure your preview deployments by following the steps above](/images/pages/platform/configure-preview-deployment.png)

 ## Preview branch control

 When configuring automatic builds for preview deployments, there are three options to choose from.

 * **All non-Production branches**: By default, Pages will automatically deploy any and every commit to a preview branch.
 * **None**: Turns off automatic builds for all preview branches.